UniMoT: Unified Molecule-Text Language Model with Discrete Token Representation: Conclusion

 \section{Conclusion}

-This work introduces UniMoT, an innovative advancement in the field of molecular-textual understanding and generation, which successfully unifies these two distinct modalities under a coherent framework.
-By introducing a Vector Quantization-driven tokenizer, UniMoT overcomes previous architectural limitations where molecule and text modalities were not treated equally.
-This molecule tokenizer transforms molecules into sequences of discrete tokens, embedding high-level molecular and textual information.
-The LLM vocabulary is expanded with molecule tokens mapped from the learned codebook.
-Moreover, by employing a four-stage training scheme, UniMoT has emerged as a versatile multi-modal LLM, adept at handling both molecule-to-text and text-to-molecule tasks.
-Extensive empirical evaluations demonstrate that UniMoT attains state-of-the-art performance across diverse molecule comprehension and generation tasks.
+This work introduces UniMoT, a framework that unifies the modalities of molecules and text.
+By adopting a tokenizer-based architecture, UniMoT addresses previous limitations where the molecule and text modalities are not treated equally.
+The molecule tokenizer converts molecules into sequences of discrete tokens, embedding high-level molecular and textual information.
+The LLM vocabulary is expanded with molecule tokens mapped from a learned codebook.
+Through a four-stage training scheme, UniMoT has become a versatile multi-modal LLM, capable of handling both molecule-to-text and text-to-molecule tasks.
+Extensive empirical evaluations show that UniMoT achieves state-of-the-art performance across diverse molecule comprehension and generation tasks.